LucasDelfino92/morrowindsharp/wjsetup.md

 1.5.6
 - The following changes apply to the Extended profiles:
   - Fixed Solstheim - Tomb of the Snow Prince load order.
 Now it loads after Patch for Purists and Ownership Overhaul.
+  - Removed **Fallen Ash**, as the effect would not consistently apply as intended and could lead to jarring clashes between ashy and non-ashy objects.

 1.5.5
 - The following changes apply to the Extended profiles: